 Go Whale Watching at Head of the Bight

-While the best whale watching is at Head of the Bight and it really is worth the trip, if you can’t get there, the check out these other places in South Australia where you can see the whales.
+While the best whale watching is at Head of the Bight and it is worth the trip, if you can’t get there, then check out these other places in South Australia where you can see the whales.

 Staycation in Adelaide

 Winter in Adelaide is a great time to play tourists in the city.
 Spend your days exploring the galleries and museums, doing a spot of shopping and warming up in the great cafes.